microsoft/aici/README.md

 Run `./aici.sh -h` to see usage info.

-If the server is running with Orca-2 13B model, you can also run tests with `pytest` for the DeclCtrl, or with `./scripts/test-pyctrl.sh` for PyCtrl.
+If the server is running with Orca-2 13B model, you can also run tests with `pytest` for the DeclCtrl, with `./scripts/test-pyctrl.sh` for PyCtrl, or with `./scripts/test-jsctrl.sh` for JsCtrl.

 ## Architecture